iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-ingress   <none>   *       34.1.1.1   80      21h
 ```

-In the example above you can observe that public IP address of the load balancer associated to the Ingress Controller is shown.
-This will actually happen when you are deploying on a commercial public cloud service.
+In the example above, you can observe that the public IP address of the load balancer associated with the Ingress Controller is shown.
+This will happen when you deploy on a commercial, public cloud service.

 * A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains the configuration applied to each Hornet Node, including the peering configuration.
-(Remember that our Hornet nodes, that belong to an StatefulSet, are peered among them).
+Remember that your Hornet nodes, which belong to a StatefulSet, are peered among them.

 ```sh
 kubectl get configmap -n tangle -o=wide